|Pic By Hans Feuer

 The Leaping Hare. by G. Evans and L Thomson.

 The Mediaeval Castles of Skye. by D. Roberts and R. Miket.

 You can also now download a Celtic Myth Podshow App from the iTunes store.
 This is the most convenient and reliable way to access the Celtic Myth Podshow on your iPhone or iPod Touch.
 You’re always connected to the latest episode, and our App users have access to exclusive bonus content, just touch and play!
 To find out more visit the iTunes Store or our Description Page.

 You can now also find an Android version of the App which works identically to the iPhone version.
-You can find it on Appbrain at http://www.appbrain.com/app/celtic-myth-show/tv.wizzard.android.celticmythpodshow841 or by using the QR code opposite.
+You can find it on Handster at http://www.handster.com/celtic_myth.html or by using the QR code opposite.
 It’s also found on the Opera Marketplace in the US.

 If you come to the site and listen or listen from one of our players – have you considered subscribing?
 It’s easy and you automatically get the episodes on your computer when they come out.
 If you’re unsure about the whole RSS/Subscribing thing take a look at our Help page.